ncaccia/meme-generator/README.md

 ## Possible Improvements

 - [ ] search by tag that include the search param avoiding capitalization.
 Include containinig parts of the tag.
+- [ ] Change the aspect ratio and scale of the image.